-- The Limit of Grip is not the limit of traction - Don't panic at the onset of a car that starts moving under you - There's still more performance in the car - Traction continues into a zone of tire slip - Slip is not = slide/spin - Slip is not = loss of control - Slip is allowing the tire to work at its peak
+- The limit of "Grip" is not the limit

+- Don't panic at the onset of a car that starts moving under you

+- There's still more performance in the car

+- Car Communication

+- Feels "locked down" = more perf. avail.

+- Feels "moving" = one end is at the limit

+- Managing tires req. understanding the car's language